kswedberg/ksjs/README.md

 ### valuesToFormData(values) ⇒ <code>FormData</code>

-Note: if the value of a key is an object with a `files` property, each file in the files array will be appended to the formData object.
+Note: if the value of a key is an object with a `files` property, each file in the files array will be appended to the FormData object.

 **Returns**: <code>FormData</code> - The form data object<br />